 Woolcock Paediatric Sleep Clinic

-The Woolcock is home to Australia’s only specialist Paediatric and Adolescent Sleep Service which assesses and manages all sleep disorders in children and teenagers.
+The Woolcock is home to Australia’s specialist Paediatric and Adolescent Sleep Service which assesses and manages all sleep disorders in children and teenagers.

 Good sleep is vital for healthy growth and development in infants and children.
 However 70 per cent of teenagers have insufficient sleep thanks to the pressure to keep up with school, family and friends.